PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_180.png' alt='img_180' width='600'/>

-The purpose of the `base` environment is use of the conda of the package manager.
+The purpose of the base (conda) Python environment, also known as the root (conda) Python is use of the conda package manager itself.
 The conda package manager is used to create Python environments which are in the `envs` subfolder:

 <img src='./images/img_181.png' alt='img_181' width='600'/>